Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 - Stimulates oil glands to produce balanced amounts of sebum

-- Improves hair texture and appearance
+- Improves hair texture and smoothness

-- Makes hair look healthier and more vibrant
+- Makes hair look healthier and more vibrant overall

 5. Improves Hair Moisture and Vibrancy